boyank/afm-python/README.md

 ## API

 **validate_afm**
-* `afm: str` - A string to be check if it's a valid AFM
+* `afm: str` - A string to be check if it's a valid TIN/AFM
 * `extended_result: bool, optional` - Return extended object result if True, single boolean otherwise (default is False)
 * **Returns**: `str` or `dict` (Dictionary with `'valid': boolean` and `'error': str ('length' or 'nan' or 'zero' or 'invalid')`)